741 Colonel Ledyard Highway

 consumables such as brooms and some other things they had to purchase every year.

-However, he stated that he did not know how far back their expenses were available on the
+However, he stated that he did not know how far back their expense history was available

 Extended Warranty: - Mr. Masalin stated the Quote provided for tonight’s meeting was